PetPalHQ

 The Verdict

 Pick this only if the lower upfront price and 3-month-minimum commitment fit your budget shape better than a one-time purchase.
 The hardware is identical to the standard listing; the difference is the paid alerting layer.
 AVSAB-aligned monitoring is fully met when the plan is active.
-Decline if you do not want a recurring fee — the standard Furbo 360 listing and the Wyze Cam Pan v3 are both honest no-subscription alternatives in this guide.
+Decline if you do not want a recurring fee.
+The standard Furbo 360 listing and the Wyze Cam Pan v3 are both no-subscription alternatives.

 How We Score